 Every user will experience withdrawal differently according to their drug usage.
 Heavy users will have worse complications than lighter users.
 Some will have physical symptoms like uncontrollable sweating and weakness; others will show mental and emotional symptoms like depression and mental confusion.

 Yes, medication is prescribed to people who have very uncomfortable withdrawal symptoms.
-These medications will be administered according to your individual needs by a licensed medical professional.
+These medications will be administered according to your individual needs by a licenced medical professional.

 We are highly skilled and cautious when it comes to prescribing more drugs to patients who enter our facilities for addiction purposes.
 Your dosage will be regularly monitored and we will continue to discuss your treatments with you to ensure your overall health and safety.